Cyfrin/Updraft/courses/advanced-foundry/6-account-abstraction/11-signed-user-op/+page.md

 ### Questions for Review

 > ❗ **NOTE** These questions may be a bit challenging.
-Take your time and don't stres too much.
+Take your time and don't stress too much.
 We learn one brick at a time.

 <summary>1.
 In the testRecoverSignedOp function, what is the significance of using ECDSA.recover and what is being verified?</summary>